maksimgm/bbc-sub-page/README.md

 # BBC Newsletter Page

-A replicata of the BBC Newsletter page
+A replicate of the BBC Newsletter page